JosesChan/DigitalMenu/README.md

 # Run in Linux
 Run "DigitalMenu.exe" in the DigitalMenu folder

-# Run app in Docker + Development Environment
+# Run in Docker container + Development Environment
 Install and open Docker\
 Install VS Code